aHochstein/auth0-self-service-connection-sample/README.md

-# Express OpenID Connect Webapp Sample
+# Auth0 Self-Service Enterprise Connection Sample

-This sample demonstrates authentication for an Express Node.js app.
-The sample quickly shows how to log in, log out, and view profile information of the logged-in user.
+This sample demonstrates a simple self service app which utelizes management API to add a Enterprise Connection to your tenant.
+This sample currently supports SAML and OIDC as connection strategy.

-See a detailed walk-through of this sample app on the [Express Quickstart](https://auth0.com/docs/quickstart/webapp/express).
+This i build upon this sample app [Express Quickstart](https://auth0.com/docs/quickstart/webapp/express).

+To run this sample you need a M2M Application with the connection:create scope against the Auth0 Management API.

 ## Running This Sample Locally